eegsynth/eegsynth/doc/recording.md

-You can use the generatesignal and the generatecontrol modules to generate physiological signals that are sent to the FieldTrip buffer, or control signals that are sent to the REDIS buffer.
+You can use the generatesignal and the generatecontrol modules to generate physiological signals that are sent to the FieldTrip buffer, or control signals that are sent to the Redis buffer.
 Both modules allow you to patch them, such that you can use e.g. the LaunchControl to manipulate the properties of the signals in real time.